 SJ Access is a citywide initiative led by the Library that provides residents and students access to quality internet, free Wi-Fi, and digital literacy programs and opportunities.
 SJ Access is designed to help households with little or no internet access get connected by partnering with school districts and businesses, installing outdoor Wi-Fi access at libraries and community centers, distributing new and refurbished devices, and providing workshops and other programs to improve digital literacy.
+The program is innovative in its holistic approach to closing the digital divide, which up to now has been addressed in a more piecemeal way.

 A key component of the City’s Education and Digital Literacy Strategy, approved by the City Council in 2018, SJ Access aims to bridge the persistent digital divide that disproportionately impacts our residents, particularly low-income communities and people of color.
 Access to digital connectivity — a fast and reliable internet connection — has become an essential service for residents in San José, particularly during the COVID-19 pandemic, with our students and teachers navigating the challenges of distance learning.